 Automated Carrier Selection

 Multimodal shipment involves a level of detail not seen in many other industries.
-Between the actual logistics of managing several modes of transportation and the legalities of subcarriers, a TMS solution to handle it all can be useful.
+Between the actual logistics of managing several modes of transportation and the legalities of subcarriers, it can be useful to have a TMS solution to handle it all.

 If you plan on implementing multimodal shipments, make sure your transportation management software can manage all the modes you utilize.
 This includes road, rail, sea and air.
 Your system should handle the logistics of cross-border freight as well as any domestic considerations.
 You also may prefer a system that can handle cross-docking, which minimizes storage time and warehousing costs.